clo4/deno_jamf_school/src/README.tpl.md

 const devices = deviceData.map((data) => client.createDevice(data));

-// Everything is promise-based, so you can do things concurrently. await Promise.allSettled(devices.map((device) => device.restart()));
+// Everything is promise-based, so you can do things concurrently.
+// Methods that perform actions (like restart) will reject on failure. await Promise.allSettled(devices.map((device) => device.restart()));
 ```